HashTekSolutions/s3-lambda-api/README.md

 # Brief Summary of the Implemented Solution:

-### 1. Service/Component Choices and Alternatives:
+### 1. why the Services/Components were chosen Alternatives?

 ##### Serverless Architecture (AWS Lambda):
 Chosen for scalability, cost-efficiency, and faster development compared to self-managed servers or containerized applications.